List of Top Gear (1977 TV series) episodes: Top Gear Rally Report

-Rally Report was a series of programmes broadcast by the BBC dedicated to broadcasting previews, highlights and reports of the Lombard RAC Rally of the United Kingdom, and latterly, the final round of the World Rally Championship.
+Rally Report was a series of programmes broadcast by the BBC dedicated to broadcasting previews, highlights and reports of the Lombard RAC Rally, and latterly, the final round of the World Rally Championship.
 William Woollard presented in studio segments, whilst Sue Baker, or Tony Mason in later years, presented the location reports on the stages.
 There are sixty five episodes in all, produced between 1984 and 1998, including all specials, but excluding the preview of the 1995 RAC Rally, as the total episodes for that series is unknown.